Preparing for the World Quaker Plenary: Quaker Voices from Around the World

 Then World Quaker Voices is the course for you.

-To help Friends in different time zones take part, the live Zoom sessions are repeated every Wednesday at 18:00-19:30 (UK time) and every Friday at 08:00-09:30 (UK time).
+The live Zoom sessions are every Wednesday at 18:30-20:00 (UK time).
 The text, audio and video resources will be available online for participants throughout the period of the course, to make learning as flexible as possible.

 There is no charge for participating, but you are encouraged to make a donation towards the costs if you are able, under our ‘pay as led’ scheme.